 At this point, Rinoa decides to thank Squall and then start flirting with him.
 Hey kids?
 Kids?
 My stupid, stupid kids?
 This is not the time!
 Your friends and allies are literally dying not ten feet off screen right!
 The conversation is nice, I guess, but what the scene really need was some Sorkinian talking-and-walking, which I guess would be asking too much since The West Wing wouldn’t even debut until ’99.
 But still!
 Rinoa admits that she has Squall’s ring and that she wants a copy for herself.
 It’s here where we learn the ring features Squall’s signature lion, which you even get to name.
 The default for the lion is “Griever,” which is already the Squall-est thing I’ve ever heard, it’s perfect.
 Squall complains about her trying to get the two of them together, and they finally come to their senses and head into the enemy Garden.

 Time for the Galbadia Garden dungeon I had predicted weeks ago.
 Despite my predicting it would be a maze dungeon, the garden was actually close to straightforward.
 Oh, it was still a maze dungeon, but only because of a few keycards, two of which were incredibly easy to find, and the last of which was basically at the end of the dungeon and only unlocked the boss and a few shortcuts, so no harm done.
 I do have some complaints, however, namely that the dungeon’s halls all looked alike, just a few edits away from being outright asset re-use, and several of the rooms were asset reuse.
-That was half of what made D-District a giant slog (in fact, both dungeons have innocent people – former students – that you can duel with cards in the middle of a crisis!), and all that saves Galbadia from being as bad as D-District is that it’s smaller and still half unique, “unique” here meaning: “unique, minding that you already explored it earlier in the game.”
+That was half of what made D-District Prison a giant slog, and all that saves Galbadia from being as bad as D-District is that it’s smaller and still half unique, “unique” here meaning: “unique, minding that you already explored it earlier in the game.”
+(In another coincidence, both Galbadia and D-District have innocent people – former students, in this case – that you can duel with cards in the middle of a crisis!

 Part-way through the dungeon, you come across Fujin and Raijin, who are peaceable and want the “old” Seifer back.
 I get where you’re coming from, you two, but I don’t know if that’s how people work, especially since you’re asking us to do it.
 By beating him.
 With swords.
 Later in the dungeon, we came across the school’s ice rink, done up for ice hockey!
 Unfortunately, we missed the random encounter with a mutant hockey team, which is a shame.
-I only learned about them by accident on the wiki after the fact!
+I only learned about them by after the fact on the wiki, entirely by accident!
+If I can make a suggestion: should have been a midboss!

 Later in the dungeon, it’s possible to come across the GF Cerberus.
 The party identifies him as a GF on the spot, and decides to snag him just for funsies.
 I spent the first half of the battle milking Cerberus for Triple spells, a spell that give you a “status effect” that allows you to Triplecast, but it only lasted so long before Cerberus Tripled himself and it became an emergency to kill him as soon as possible.
 As a GF, Cerberus makes for an odd summon, using an ability called “Counter Rocket,” which involves him he fires off a bunch of rockets that don’t… counter… anything, and instead the party is buffed with both Double and Triplecast. …Weird.

 After finding the third keycard, we were able to ride the elevator to confront Seifer and the Sorceress.
 Seifer insisted on fighting us first, and he was a complete failure.
 We spent the whole fight just milking Firaga and Thundaga spells off him while he did nothing to us in turn.
 And then we did it again because of one of our hotkey-related soft resets!
-I’ve got to ask: is Seifer like… deliberately pathetic?
+By the way, I’ve got to ask: is Seifer like… deliberately pathetic?
 Is that what I’m supposed to actually be gleaning from this narrative?
 That he’s actually pathetic and really easy to defeat?
 The other bosses aren’t easy like this!
+Cerberus triplecasting had me in a genuine panic, but Seifer…?

 As for Edea, I suppose I could have used Carbuncle, and repeatedly tried, but by this point I was relying on Rinoa and Zell being at low HP to trigger their Limits.
 As a consequence, Rinoa kept doing Angelo Moonlight, an ability that renders the entire party temporarily invincible, including to spells that could be unfriendly in the wrong context, like Reflect!
 Not that I was complaining!
 Long story short, we Drew Alexander from Edea, and after that the fight was a bore, what the way FFVIII forces you to watch GF summon sequences over and over again without variation.
 Yeah, it’s something of a black mark against the entire game, and Square has no one to blame but themselves.
 To make matters worse, Edea could barely hurt us after all our buffs.
 As I said to Kyle: “If causing 400 damage with Thundara makes you the Sorceress, then fuck, we’re all ‘the Sorceress’ at this point.”